Table of Contents

 Is MEM Better Than MBA?

-- If you want to stay within a technical field and move into management, an MEM may offer better opportunities to maximize your Engineering Management Salary while maintaining a focus on technology.
+- If you want to stay within a technical field and move into management, an MEM may offer better opportunities to maximize your Masters in Engineering Management Salary while maintaining a focus on technology.

 - If your goal is to enter a broader range of business roles, an MBA might provide more versatility.